shadow3aaa/fas-rs/README.md

 I'm here to introduce you the greatest thief @tryigitx !
 So, what did he do?

-- 1. He kept stealing FAS-RS module from me without any permission, and pretended to be co-developed with me.
+- 1. He kept stealing fas-rs module from me without any permission, and pretended to be co-developed with me.
 In fact, he hasn't developed any kind of project, just because he is not able to.
   From his homepage (<https://linktr.ee/tryigitx>), we can see he is an eXpErT! lmfao🤣🤣
   I just can't imagine how can a real expert do these things.
 If @tryigitx is a real expert, pLeAsE fOrGiVe Me😭😭